Why Should I Use Filters & Search in Project Management Software?

 Similar to search functionality, filters allow you to reduce long lists of options to only those that are relevant by using keywords, field selections, and categories.
 For example, you can use quick commands to filter on exact text or comments only.

 Project management software filters should allow you to filter any list, project, folder, dashboard, or report.

 Basic filters allow you to limit results based on additional criteria such as the following:

-Also, when you apply a set of filters to one folder or project, those filters remain in place as you switch between different project views.
-You should be able to see all applied filters to confirm whether your results are showing everything you want them to.
+When you apply a set of filters to one folder or project, those filters remain in place as you switch between different project views.
+You should be able to see all applied filters to confirm whether your results show everything you want.